 Material: Nylon/stainless steel | Weight: 10.6 pounds | Dishwasher Safe: No

 “A slick, modern version of the classic ‘Mexican elbow,’ it squeezes out every milliliter of juice with almost no effort." — Omid Tavallai, Chef and Cofounder of Emperor Norton

 Pulp control feature

-If you want the ease of an electric juicer but don’t want to spend a lot of money, this modestly priced model might be just what you’re searching for.
+If you want the ease of an electric juicer, but don’t want to spend a lot of money, this modestly priced model might be just what you’re searching for.
 “The Black+Decker juicer fits my budget, and the brand has a reputation for good products,” says Cristina Topham, chef and owner of Spread Catering in Sonoma, California.

-This 30-watt juicer allows you to juice up to 34 ounces in one go and boasts an auto-reversing cone that will help you extract as much juice as possible from your citrus.
-There's even a pulp control feature so you can adjust the amount of pulp in your juice.
-Cleanup is easy—all removable parts are dishwasher-safe, and the unit comes with a plastic cover and integrated cord wrap for hassle-free storage.
+This 30-watt juicer allows you to juice up to 34 ounces in one go and boasts an auto-reversing cone that will help you extract as much juice as possible from citrus.
+There's even a pulp control feature, so you can adjust the amount of pulp in your juice.
+Cleanup is easy (all removable parts are dishwasher safe), and the unit comes with a plastic cover and integrated cord wrap for hassle-free storage.

 Durable die-cast construction